wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 the current `M` or `E` states (other states are illegal) to `S`, and set the write back flag if the current state is `M`.
 No actual write back takes place during invalidation.
 The caller of cache object's `invalidate()` method should handle dirty write back by starting a `PUTX` transaction on parent caches or to other memory objects (e.g. DRAM, NVM).

+### Eviction

+Cache line eviction is triggered naturally as new blocks are loaded into the cache when the set is full.
+No external interface is available for the cache object to initiate an eviction.
+Instead, the cache controller calls `processEviction()` on the coherence controller when the tag array's `preinsert()` returns a valid block number, indicating that a block should be evicted.
+Coherence controller's `processEviction()` calls the method of the same name (unfortunate coincidence) on `tcc` and `bcc` respectively, in this order, and returns the `bcc` completion time as the eviction completion time.
+Note that by returning `bcc`'s completion time, zSim assumes that `tcc`'s broadcasting and `bcc`'s write back are serialized, such that the latter can only proceed after the former returns.
+This design decision is reasonable, as dirty write back needs to see the dirty line first, which is transferred in a side channel from one of the child caches to the coherence controller.